Paleo Stuffed Portabella Mushrooms

 Stuffed Portabella Mushrooms

-2-2.5 T Italian sausage seasoning (I used Well Fed's recipe for these)
+- 1 lb pork Italian sausage (I used Well Fed's recipe for Italian sausage)

-1 cup (or more) of red or yellow bell peppers
+- 1 cup (or more) of red or yellow bell peppers, chopped

 - I processed the leftover meat a little bit longer and ate it on plantain chips like a sausage dip.